 What to do with this activity?

 It's great when your child no longer needs nappies!
-Here are some tips for unfussy potty training.
+Here are some tips:

 1) From around 18 months look out for signs that your child is ready - every child is different, so don't rush it.
 Your child will be able to tell you when they need to go and their urges might become more regular.

 2) Let your child choose a potty that is appealing to them.
 Encourage them to practise sitting on it so that it feels comfortable.

 3) Pull-up pants help because your child can begin to take control.
 When they need to go, encourage them to pull their pants down and sit on the potty.